Cork ornaments are not only fun to make, but are great as gifts for the holidays!

 Next use tacky glue and a toothpick to adhere ribbon to perimeter.
 The toothpick trick really helps get the ribbon in the tight grooves.

-Add and eye hook to top and finish off with a ribbon for hanging.
-We loved experimenting with all different colors and combinations.
+Add an eye hook to tthe op and finish off with a ribbon for hanging.
+We loved experimenting with all the different colors and combinations.
 Happy crafting!

 Here are some questions you might have now that you are making your cork ornaments.